truenas/documentation/content/SCALE/GettingStarted/Configure/UIConfigurationSCALE.md

 ## Using Enclosure Management
 {{< enterprise >}}
-This content applies to TrueNAS Enterprise customers only.
+This content applies to TrueNAS Enterprise customers with compatible hardware.

 TrueNAS SCALE main **Dashboard** displays an image of the TrueNAS system server on the **System Information** widget.
 Click on the image to open the **[View Enclosure]({{< relref "EnclosureScreensSCALE" >}})** screen, or select the **System Settings > Enclosure** option on the main menu navigation panel.